ioliveros/data-crawler-test/README.md

-- It is primarily built on Python and scrapes for - www.bbc.com (as a resource for demo purposes) - this can be change by adding the correct xpath queries on xpath_template.py
+- It is primarily built on Python and scrapes for - www.bbc.com (as a resource for demo purposes) - this can be changed by adding the correct xpath queries on xpath_template.py

 - Scrapes for the following content related the ff. attribute: